domiluk/hawaii-remake/README.md

 - find out how game_loop works
 - make some sort of game init function so that everything gets reinited and the game can be played again
   - but first just the install int
+- game continues in the background even after somebody won and the winning screen is up